cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 "A String"
 ```

 String should be enclosed by double-quotes.
-They support Unicode characters and backslash escaping.
+Strings support Unicode characters and backslash escaping.

 ### Booleans